 While this may appear to be an upfront negative, the initial investment helps to fortify your exterior with a product that requires fewer repairs and replacements over time, which can result in savings rather than a deficit.
 The key to a long-lasting siding is hiring the right contractor.
 James Hardie does the footwork for you by assessing and then certifying only those contractors who are committed to the same excellence as James Hardie.
 When hiring a contractor, look for their classification as a Preferred James Hardie contractor.

 Homeowners love James Hardie siding because it is low maintenance.
 However, it is worth noting that compared to its top competitor, vinyl, it does require some upkeep.
 Unlike vinyl, which will never need painting, the fiber cement boards may need to be touched up.
 But with ColorPlus boards, you know your paint will last for years.

 Cleaning fiber cement also helps to maintain its longevity.
 Check with your contractor for proper cleaning methods to ensure you properly care for your siding, or thoroughly read through the instructions James Hardie provides.

 The Right Product and the Right Siding Contractor Make All the Difference

-It takes time, effort, and dedication to maintain our James Hardie Preferred Contractor status, but our team believes in providing you with nothing but the best installation possible and peace of mind knowing you can rely on the work we provide.
+It takes time, effort, and dedication to maintain our James Hardie Elite Preferred Contractor status, but our team at Refined Exteriors believes in providing you with nothing but the best installation possible and peace of mind knowing you can rely on the work we provide.

-Before you hire your siding contractor to install this lasting and beautiful product, see what hiring a James Hardie Preferred Contractor can do for your home.
-And if you still aren’t convinced if James Hardie is the right choice for you, learn more about how James Hardie fiber cement siding can protect your home.
+Before you hire your siding contractor to install this lasting and beautiful product, see what hiring a James Hardie Elite Preferred Contractor can do for your home.
+And if you still aren’t convinced that James Hardie is the right choice for you, learn more about how James Hardie fiber cement siding can protect your Denver area home.